 It’s not exaggerating to say that we live in a world where righteousness is lost and to lead a life of righteousness is next to impossible.
 But this is why Jesus said,

 “Seek ye first the Kingdom of God and his righteousness” Why did he say “seek”?
-(The majority of the English translations uses the same word while others use “pursue” and “be concerned”) The dictionary defines this term as “to try to locate or discover; search for.”
+(The majority of the English translations use the same word while others use “pursue” and “be concerned”) The dictionary defines this term as “to try to locate or discover; search for.”

 Daniel and his friends actually had to seek after righteousness.
-How did they seek after these things while living among an unholy people?
+How did they seek after these things while living among unholy people?
 How shall we do it?

 I. Took captive of every compromising thought, (2 Corinthians 10:5)